 I really have come to appreciate the family oriented environment at AEC; we’re really close-knit people.
 I value that everyone is welcome to discuss projects and share ideas.

-If we have a question, we’ll sit and roundtable some discussions about how to best apply solutions, or learn what the other guys have seen in applications they’ve done.
-It’s a great place to work.
+If we have a question, we’ll sit and roundtable some discussions about how to best apply solutions or learn about what the other guys have experienced with their projects.
+It’s a great place to learn and work.

 What would you say is unique about you in terms of what you bring to the company?

 My background in engineering.
-I don’t have a sales background; I probably bring more of an engineering and project management perspective than I do a sales perspective to my customers.
+I probably bring more of an engineering and project management perspective than I do a sales perspective to my customers.

 Do you have a favorite type of job, or a favorite challenge you like to solve?

-I think where I excel the most is in larger-scale projects, rather than what I call “simple conveyor systems.”
-Larger projects where you have to interface robotic palletizing with other equipment.
+I excel with designing larger-scale project solutions, rather than simple conveyor systems.
+I enjoy more complex projects where you have to interface robotic palletizing with other equipment.

 I see as one of your project highlights you have merging 5 to 8 conveyor lines into a central palletizing location.
-I’m trying to draw a mental picture of that… what does something like that entail, and what is your process for a project like that?
+What does something like that entail, and what is your process for a project like that?

-What’s one thing you wish your customers would know ahead of contacting you or AEC?
+What should your customers know ahead of contacting you or AEC?

-Understanding the big picture and scope of the project is really what I bring to the table more than anything.
+Gaining a thorough understanding the big picture and scope of the project is where I excel.

 Brian Hester specializes in packaging line integration, sortation and accumulation conveyor systems, distribution center conveyor systems, mobile aisle pallet rack systems, automatic storage and retrieval systems (ASRS), ergonomic lift and positioning equipment, heavy material lifts for floor-to-floor applications and mezzanines, modular offices and safety guarding (both custom and standard), and like he mentioned—he loves big projects!